garrett-anstreicher/cont_time_huggett_julia/README.md

 # cont_time_huggett_julia
-Julia code for basic continuous time Huggett-Aiyagari model Testing equilibrium interest rate calcluations indicates that the model wants an interest rate of zero, which is weird.
+Julia code for basic continuous time Huggett-Aiyagari model.

+Testing equilibrium interest rate calcluations indicates that the model wants an interest rate of zero, which is weird.